 As with our other revision guides, everything is carefully designed around GCSE Assessment Objectives without labouring the point.
 First and foremost, we want students to recognise the brilliance of the text they’re studying, which beautiful illustrations bring to life.
 However, we also want them to excel in a highly-charged exam scenario, so information is organised around theme-driven exam questions, complete with key quotations from across the text and annotated sample answers.

-We’re here to help those who teach, so take a look at An Inspector Calls with fresh eyes and fall in love with it all over again, then share your passion and our resources to make your pupils see it in the same light.
+Take a look at An Inspector Calls with fresh eyes and fall in love with it all over again, then share your passion and our resources to make your pupils see it in the same light.

 Our previous blog on the Romeo and Juliet Revision Guide can be found here.
 While we’ve got you, why not subscribe to Beyond for access to thousands of secondary teaching resources?
 You can sign up for a free account here and take a look around at our free resources before you subscribe too.